Renewable energy in Africa: Solar resources

 Africa receives the most sunlight in comparison to all the other continents on Earth, especially as there are many perpetually sunny areas like the huge Sahara Desert.

 It has much greater solar resources than any other continent.
-Desert regions stand up as the having the most sunlight while rain forests are considerably cloudier but still get a good global solar irradiation because of the proximity with the equator.
+Desert regions stand out as having the most sunlight, while rainforests are considerably cloudier but still get a good global solar irradiation because of the proximity to the equator.

 The distribution of solar resources across Africa is fairly uniform, with more than 85% of the continent's landscape receiving at least 2,000 kWh/(m^{2} year).
 A recent study indicates that a solar generating facility covering just 0.3% of the area comprising North Africa could supply all of the energy required by the European Union.
 This is the same land area as the state of Maine.

-The Ouarzazate Solar power plant was completed in 2016, in Morocco.
+The Ouarzazate solar power plant was completed in 2016 in Morocco.

 Wave and wind resources

 World map of wind power density.

 Africa has a large coastline, where wind power and wave power resources are abundant and underutilized in the north and south.
-Geothermal power has potential to provide considerable amounts of energy in many eastern African nations.
+Geothermal power has the potential to provide considerable amounts of energy in many eastern African nations.

 Wind is far less uniformly distributed than solar resources, with optimal locations positioned near special topographical funneling features close to coastal locations, mountain ranges, and other natural channels in the north and south.
 The availability of wind on the western coast of Africa is substantial, exceeding 3,750 kW·h, and will accommodate the future prospect for energy demands Central Africa has lower than average wind resources to work with.